Mintbase/Grants-Program/applications/SaaS3.md

   - Bridge - Monetize abundant web2 projects as decentralized web3 services in a very short time with extremely cheap cost.
   - No Middleman - Cheap fee for dAPI users or Dapp developers compare with centralized SaaS products.
   - Security - Improve the security for a system by PoS consensus and zero knowledge proof for miner network.
-Web3 dAPI are backed by token stakers (DPoS) with a reward and punishment mechanism.
+Mintbase dAPI are backed by token stakers (DPoS) with a reward and punishment mechanism.
   - Reliability - Strengthen robustness for dAPI by computation decentralization and dRuntime redundancy of miners.
   - Green - Save energy and reduce the cost by making use of spare computation resources for API computation.